julianxhokaxhiu/FFNx/README.md

 - FF7: Support for animated textures ( like Aerith waterfall, light fading, etc. )
 - FF7: Support for soft-reset while you're playing, like on the PSX!
 - FF7: Support for battle toggle ( enable/disable at your own pleasure )
+- FF7: Save everywhere!
+You are no more required to stay next to crystals in order to keep your progress.
 - FF8: Enable the VRAM debug window while playing in order to see how the engine uploads textures

 And, on top of all of this you will also find: